haydnw/itunes-ratings-transfer/README.md

 Transfer star ratings from an old iTunes Media Library to a new one (*i.e.* between XML files).

+This script takes an old iTunes XML library file, looks at ratings, and creates a new file containing separate playlists for all tracks at one star, two stars, three stars, etc. The new playlist file can then be imported into iTunes and used to rate the same tracks in the new library en masse.

 Originated from work [in a gist](https://gist.github.com/reinout/4410653) relating to a [blog post](http://reinout.vanrees.org/weblog/2012/12/30/restore-itunes-ratings.html) by [Reinout van Rees](http://reinout.vanrees.org).